vmware/vidm-saml-toolkit/README.md

 * A valid vIDM administrator account, so you can add a web application from vIDM adminstration console
 * JDK 1.6 and Maven are required to build this project.
 The suggested development IDE is Eclipse + Maven plugin.
 You can choose any other IDE that you like.
 * Windows 7 platform or above
+* User can change the sslkeystore to their own keystore file under src/main/java from both the sample projects.

 ### Build

 Option 1: Build in Eclipse

-1. Import these 3 projects as existing Maven project into your workspace: vidmsaml, SamlSample, and SamlToolkit
+1. Import these 4 projects as existing Maven project into your workspace: vidmsaml, Sample_WebApp, Sample_AuthServer, and SamlToolkit

 2. Run -> Run Configurations -> Maven Build, select "vidmsaml" as base directory, use "clean package" as goals.